fkitsantas/Reina.Cryptography/README.md

 - **Interfaces Module**: Defines the interfaces for configuration, encryption, decryption, and key management.

-- **Key Management Module**: Contains the `AzureKVKeyManager` class, which integrates with Azure Key Vault for key management.
+- **Key Management Module**: Contains the `AzureKeyManager` class, which integrates with Azure Key Vault for key management.

 Each module in Reina.Cryptography is designed to work independently yet cohesively, contributing to the library's overall effectiveness and efficiency.
 This structured approach not only simplifies maintenance and upgrades but also enhances the library's usability across various application scenarios.
 <a href="#table-of-contents" title="Back to Top"><img align="right" src="Resources/backtotop.png" alt="Back to Top" width="35" height="35"></a>